DuAtHome/du-just-doing-du/docs/_posts/welcome-to-my-blog.md

 ## About Me

-My name is Du Cheng, I am a software developer that
+My name is Du Cheng, I am a software developer that started his journey at a very young age (10) and